GreptimeTeam/docs/docs/v0.6/en/user-guide/operations/configuration.md

 - `dir`: log output directory.
 - `level`: output log level, available log level are `info`, `debug`, `error`, `warn`, the default level is `info`.
-- `enable_otlp_tracing`: whether to turn on distributed tracing, not turned on by default.
+- `enable_otlp_tracing`: whether to turn on tracing, not turned on by default.
 - `otlp_endpoint`: Export the target endpoint of tracing using gRPC-based OTLP protocol, the default value is `localhost:4317`.
 - `tracing_sample_ratio`: The percentage of sampling tracing, the value range is `[0,1]`, the default value is 1, which means sampling all tracing.
 - `append_stdout`: Whether to append logs to stdout.
 Defaults to `true`.